Algebraic structures on cohomology of configuration spaces of manifolds with flows

 In fact, the conclusion of Corollary~\ref{co:polydim} does not require the full $\ncFin$-module structure on the cohomology of configuration space; it uses only the fact that the sequence of spaces $H^i(\PConf^n M)$ forms a cosimplicial vector space, as follows immediately from the constructions of \cite{BCWW}, as we will explain in Remark \ref{rem:cosimplicialdimensions}.
 However, the extra structure on cohomology allows us to control not only the dimension of the cohomology group, but its structure as a representation of $S_n$.
 By a {\em character polynomial}, following the notation of \cite{CEF}, we mean a polynomial in the formal variables $X_1, X_2, \ldots$; a character polynomial can be interpreted as a character of $S_n$ for every $n$ by taking $X_j(\sigma)$ to be the number of $j$-cycles in the cycle decomposition of $\sigma$.
 (In particular, $X_j$ is identically $0$ on $S_n$ when $n < j$.)
 The variable $X_j$ is considered to have degree $j$.

-\begin{cor} Let $M$ be an orientable, smooth, connected manifold of dimension at least $2$ admitting a nowhere-vanishing vector field.
+\begin{cor} Let $M$ be a manifold satisfying \eqref{eq:assume} that admits a nowhere-vanishing vector field.
 Then, for each $i$, there exists a character polynomial $P_i$ such that the character of $S_n$ acting on $H^i(\PConf^n M, \Q)$ agrees with $P_i$ for all $n > 0$.
 The degree of $P_i$ is at most $i$ if $\dim M \geq 3$, and at most $2i$ if $\dim M =2$. \end{cor}

 We note that Corollary~\ref{co:polydim} (for rational coefficients) follows immediately from Corollary~\ref{co:polychar} by evaluating $P_i$ at $(X_1, X_2,\ldots) = (n,0,\ldots).$

 As in Remark \ref{rem:sharpness}, the novelty of Corollary~\ref{co:polydim} lies in the uniformity of the bound for closed manifolds $M$; we already have from \cite[Theorem 1.8]{CEF} that the character of the representation $H^i(\PConf^n M, \Q)$ is given by a character polynomial for $n$ large enough relative to $i$, and for all $n$ when $M$ is open.